consolidation/robo/docs/collections.md

 State from the key/value data store, if set, is automatically stored in the collection's state.
 The `storeState()` method can be used to store the result "message".

-To pass state from one task to another, the `chainState()` method may be used.
+To pass state from one task to another, the `deferTaskConfiguration()` method may be used.
 This method defers initialization until immediately before the task's `run()` method is called.
 It then calls a single named setter method, passing it the value of some state variable.

 For example, the builder below will create a new directory named after the output of the `uname -n` command returned by taskExec.
 Note that it is necessary to call `printOutput(false)` in order to make the output of taskExec available to the state system.
 ``` php